aarani/aarani/boring/firecracker-experiments-01.md

 ## It works!!! 😍
 ## It doesn't have internet access 😭

-Both container images I tried did not have the "ip" command installed, [so I used this small note in the guide to setup the network](https://github.com/firecracker-microvm/firecracker/blob/main/docs/network-setup.md#advanced-guest-network-configuration-using-kernel-command-line).
+Both container images I tried did not have the "ip" command installed, [I used this small note in the guide to setup the network](https://github.com/firecracker-microvm/firecracker/blob/main/docs/network-setup.md#advanced-guest-network-configuration-using-kernel-command-line).
 I also added my 1.1.1.1 as nameserver and...
 ## YAAAY!
 It really works this time.